ministryofjustice/cloud-platform/.github/ISSUE_TEMPLATE/cloud-platform-support-request.md

 ---
 name: Cloud Platform Support Request
 about: This template is for service teams of Cloud Platform to create a new support request
+title: ''
-labels: 'support-team, needs-triage'
+labels: needs-triage, support-request
+assignees: ''

 ---